What People Say

 Gerard - As anticipated, Ginny flew with me to Berlin where she stayed a couple of days; then she drove with me to Hanover and up to Cuxhaven.
 We had a good trip back on the ferry to Harwich, east England.
 It's a fantastic book; truly un-putdownable (if you'll forgive the cliché).
 You write with such feeling (another cliché, perhaps explaining why I remain unpublished).
 Bathos and pathos accompany the reader, taking the emotions and shaking them to shreds at times.
 I love your descriptive power - take page 99: "All the other things I didn't have rippled the surface of my fragile confidence like someone had thrown a pretty good-sized boulder into it."
 I see you are twelve years older than me; nevertheless for our generation, those born c.
 1940 - 1955 (yes, I well remember where I was when Kennedy was shot), I would have thought Ginny should be a 'must buy' book - a mandatory purchase.
 So, I hope sales go well and that you can retire on the profit to play more golf and indulge your grandchildren (what are their names :-) ).

-(Melissa, Amber, Caitlyn and...wait, what's that other one's name again?
+Melissa, Amber, Caitlyn and...wait, what's that other one's name?
 Rachel!
 I do remember them usually.
 Melissa's gonna have a baby in July, so I'm gonna be a great-grandfather.
 I know that will endear me even more to all the young chicks who keep trying to pick up on me.
 All I want to do is play golf in peace and chicks just won't let me.
 I have taken to carrying a nine-iron around with me, partly to practice my golf swing and partly to beat off chicks.
 I'm glad you liked the book--bathos and pathos in Berlin no less, yikes.
-I like it.
 Thanks.
 G.)

 May 12, 2004